 Conversely, traditional underwritten policies (i.e. term or whole) can offer better coverage and lower costs.
 And you may not even need to do a medical exam.
 Let's compare no medical life insurance and term life insurance quotes:

 See how much you could save by going with term life insurance.
 Get a quote in just a few clicks – your rate might surprise you!

-Let's review the best no medical life insurance companies in Canada.
-You'll also get some tips on choosing the right company and policy for you.
+Let's review the best life insurance companies with no medical options in Canada, along with tips for choosing the right company and policy for you.

 Canada Protection Plan (CPP) is the leading insurer for no medical life insurance in Canada.